Rolls-Royce returns 1 billion pounds to shareholders

-LONDON Rolls-Royce (RR.L) said it will return 1 billion pounds ($1.7 billion)to shareholders instead of buying another company, a moved aimed at restoring investors' confidence in the British aero-engine maker.
+LONDON Rolls-Royce (RR.L) said it will return 1 billion pounds to shareholders instead of buying another company, a moved aimed at restoring investors' confidence in the British aero-engine maker.

 The company's shares climbed 7.4 percent to 1,085 pence, their highest in more than two months, after it made the announcement on Thursday.
 The stock had lost 17 percent of its value over the past six months.